-LAPD Revenge Porn: Officer ordered to stay away from detective
+LAPD Revenge Porn: Officer ordered to stay away from Detective

 The criminal investigation is being handled by the Los Angeles District Attorney's Office.
 So far no charges have been filed.

-"Revenge porn in California is a crime," said Bloom.
+"Revenge porn in California is a crime," said Villegas attorney Lisa Bloom.
 "We don't know how many people have seen these explicit photos.
-We do have witnesses that say they were being passed around among different LAPD officers which is highly inappropriate."
+We do have witnesses that say they were being passed around among different LAPD officers which is highly inappropriate," said Bloom.

 Exhibits in the application for the restraining order include nude photos of Villegas and text messages she says came from Reedy.